seanwhs/Tutorials/NextJS/Stripe-Tutorial/Appendices/AppendixA-Codebase/Part2-Layout.md

-I noticed the stored note still had the old "2 of 3" numbering — I've corrected it to "2 of 5" to match the final index.
-Here's its content:

 # Appendix A (2 of 5): Full Codebase Reference — Layout, Nav & Cart Components

 Index: "Stripe Tutorial - INDEX (Start Here)".
 Covers root layout, nav, and cart-related components.
 See part 1 of 5 for config/lib/schema, part 3 of 5 for homepage/cart/success/cancel pages, part 4 of 5 for orders/pricing/account pages, and part 5 of 5 for all API routes.